rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Another example where immutability of formal thought is very, very useful is P2P (e.g. distributed blockchains).
 If distributing a code change is expensive or impossible, then the formal is needed.
 Inadequate formal thought in these areas is simply unpragmatic.
+IMO, "code that ages well" is a topic that should be discussed more.
 _side_note_end

 These conversation examples were not intended to be exhaustive. **They are biased, it is hard for me